JohnMeadow1/GodotCon/README.md

 Repository with Presentation and code examples from Godot Conference in Poznań

 ## Presentation:
-presentation with animations:
+Presentation with animations as a .pptx:

 ![Teaching_physics_and_simulations_with_Godot.pptx](/presentation/)

-presentation as a .pdf:
+Presentation as a .pdf:

 ![Teaching_physics_and_simulations_with_Godot.pdf](/presentation/Teaching_physics_and_simulations_with_Godot.pdf)